Why is Nepal the best gateway to Bhutan?

 However, other nationalities must consult with their tour operator for such requirements.

-All you will need is a passport-sized photo, a scanned copy of your passport, and a travel itinerary, and you are set.
-The overall process will take about 5-7 business days and only $20-40, cheaper and faster than anywhere else.
+All you will need is a passport-sized photo, a scanned copy of your passport, and a travel itinerary.
+You are set for an adventure in Bhutan.
+The overall process will take 5-7 business days and cost approximately $20-40.
+It is cheaper and faster than anywhere else.

 For those who frequently travel, Nepal is the best gateway to Bhutan, considering the aspect of visa processing.

 Accessing Nepal is much easier than accessing it in other countries.
-Direct flights or through roads from India and Pakistan, you are able to access Nepal by any means you want.
+Direct flights or by road from India and Pakistan, you are able to access Nepal by any means you want.

 There are also packages for overland tours connecting India, Bhutan, and Nepal for those willing to travel to all three countries.